 Fuse board We recommend a test and report and we would also advise as the property is changing occupancy the Institution of Engineering and Technology (IET) also recommend a test and report and any recommendations should be carried out by a NICEIC registered, or equivalent, approved electrical contractor or similarly approved.
 In addition to this your Legal Advisor is required to make full enquires with the owners to establish if any electrical installation work has been carried out and to provide suitable certification for any works carried out after 1st January 2005.
 Any comments made within this report or verbally do not change this requirement.
 For basic general information on this matter please see the Appendices at the end of this report.
-ANTICIPATED COST: We expect costs in the region of:- - 1) £250 £500 for a test and report - 2) £250 £500 for a new fuse board - 3) £500 £1,000 for additional socket points and updating - 4) Plus any further work recommended Please obtain quotations before legally committing to purchase the property. - Marketing by: - www.1stAssociated.co.uk
+ANTICIPATED COST: We expect costs in the region of:- - 1) $\pounds 250 \pounds 500$ for a test and report - 2) $\pounds 250 \pounds 500$ for a new fuse board - 3) $\pounds 500 \pounds 1,000$ for additional socket points and updating - 4) Plus any further work recommended Please obtain quotations before legally committing to purchase the property.

+www.1stAssociated.co.uk 0800 298 5424

+- Marketing by: -

 13.0) Manholes hidden / not accessible

 We could not find the manhole to the front, we spoke to the owner briefly when they returned at the end of the survey and he confirmed the manhole was in the front garden.
 There is also a manhole to the rear of the property on the right hand side however we could not lift this.

 We ran the tap in the top floor shower room for fifteen minutes and found the water was slow to drain away however this could be due to the awkward external waste pipes that we sometimes have when properties have been extended like this.